Categories

 In 1960, as they were just starting to reap the fruit of their hard labour, the country went through its independence from the Belgian colonials.

-From then on, the ex-Belgian Congo was engulfed in uprisings, lootings, violence and wars.
+From then on, the ex-Belgian Congo was engulfed in poverty, lootings, uprisings and wars.

-All the Greek shop owners experienced extortions, repeated pillaging of their businesses, nationalizations, and evictions.
+All the Greek shop owners in our part of the country experienced repeated pillaging of their businesses, nationalizations, and evictions.

-Two years after the nationalization of all businesses, the economy of the country dropped to rock bottom levels, and the Zaïrian government (as the Congo was then renamed) was forced by the World Bank to hand the destroyed businesses back to their owners.
+Two years after the nationalization of all businesses, the country’s economy dropped to rock bottom levels, and the Zaïrian government (as the Congo was then renamed) was forced by the World Bank to hand the destroyed businesses back to their owners.

 These were difficult, unstable and insecure times!
-My parents had to work again extra hard to restore our destroyed business to the state they were before nationalisation.
+My parents had to work hard again, extra hard, so as to rebuild their destroyed businesses.

 Understandably, they were far too busy and tired during those long, hard years to properly be looking after me.